BrightkyEfoo/create-node-server-ts/Readme.md

 # Projects structure

-Now we implement only one project structure as in the image below
+Now we implement only one project structure as in the image below<br/>
 ![img](./assets/Capture.PNG)

 ## folders